jumpingjoy/watchnationpro/index.md

 Top brand Samsung Galaxy watch has released another version to its Samsung galaxy range of smartwatch series called <a href="https://www.watchnationpro.com/samsung-galaxy-watch-3-review">Samsung Galaxy Watch 3</a>.

-You can aspire to all the features that are available in Tizen.
-Similar to galaxy watch active 2, the latest model comes with AMOLED screen display in two sizes, 40mm and 44mm.
+Similar to galaxy watch active 2, the latest model comes with AMOLED screen display in two sizes, 40mm and 44mm for a price range of $400 to $479.

 {% include section-ad.html image="CTA-best-price.png" alt="Click for best price" width="" url="https://geni.us/wnpsamsunggalaxy3" blank="true" %}